ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agent_context.md

 ...
 ```

-You can also create waiters with conditions dynamically, providing sc-event class from knowledge base.
+You can also generate waiters with conditions dynamically, providing sc-event class from knowledge base.

 ---